|

 were not of age to drink.
 We would be down there dancing and

 sweating, the walls and floor would be sweating also.
-Sam was the dj
+Sam was the DJ

 that played stepping music while everybody else was into disco, so